Recycling configuration

 Can I pause auto-recycle temporarily?

 Yes.
-Disable auto-recycle in settings, and new lost deals go to “Not in recycling” instead.
+Disable auto-recycle in settings, and new lost deals go to “Pre-recycling” instead.
 Re-enable when ready.
-Deals lost during the pause remain in “Not in recycling” for manual review.
+Deals lost during the pause remain in “Pre-recycling” for manual review.

 Do callback defaults apply retroactively?